CryptechTest/naturalslopeslib/README.txt

 It can be used either with Minetest Game or as a library for other games.

 As Minetest main unit is the block, having half-sized blocks can break a lot of things.
 Thus half-blocks like slopes are still considered as a single block.
-A single slop can turn back to a full node and vice-versa and half-blocks are not considered buildable upon (they will transform back into full block)
+A single slope can turn back to a full node and vice-versa and half-blocks are not considered buildable upon (they will transform back into full block).

 How to define new slopes